plausible/website/_articles/lightweight-web-analytics.md

 ## Give Plausible a try as your lightweight web analytics tool

 Plausible is a simple, open-source and lightweight site analytics tool.
-At 1.4 KB, our analytics script is 16 times smaller than the Matomo script and 33 times smaller than the Google Analytics Global Site Tag.
+At under 1 KB, our analytics script is 22 times smaller than the Matomo script and 45 times smaller than the Google Analytics Global Site Tag.

 [Sign up for a 30-day free trial](https://plausible.io/register) to explore our simple web analytics dashboard while getting a faster website that produces less carbon emissions.